-Posted by Yossi ROuch almost 11 years ago
+Posted by Yossi ROuch over 11 years ago

 The week started in the rhythm of the desert: "Shwai shwai" that's Arabic for slowly, slowly.
 We gathered back at the village after a nice weekend when we each had our own adventures around Israel and started our week with some coffee, tea and more spoken Arabic lessons.
 Then, after lunch we added more cob to the main house, which is a work-in-progress.
 Then, one of the bedouin farmers from the village took us on a tour of his olive groves and explained to us his method of terracing his fields in order to optimize the benefit from the small amount of rain that occurs here in the desert.
 He also showed us his Uncle's house, his goats and camels and he spoke to us about cultural issues and the history of his people that came from Saudi Arabia.
 Of course, this was over tea, as is customary (and always very pleasant).